jappeace/jappeaceApplication/content/newtypes.md

 instance HasDefaultSqlDataTypeConstraints PgColumnSchemaSyntax Password instance HasDefaultSqlDataType PgDataTypeSyntax Password where defaultSqlDataType = wrappedDefaultSqlDataType

--- backend orphanage
-wrappedSqlValueSyntax  :: (Wrapped a, HasSqlValueSyntax b (Unwrapped a)) => a -> b wrappedSqlValueSyntax  = sqlValueSyntax . view _Wrapped'

-fromWrappedField :: (Wrapped a, FromField (Unwrapped a)) => FieldParser a fromWrappedField a b = review _Wrapped' <$> fromField a b

-wrappedDefaultSqlDataType :: (Wrapped a, HasDefaultSqlDataType b (Unwrapped a)) => Proxy a -> Bool -> b wrappedDefaultSqlDataType proxy = defaultSqlDataType $ view _Wrapped' <$> proxy
 ```
+The instances themselves do the same thing over and over,
+they wrap or unwrap types to get the underlying interesting value.
+Here this is obvious by having the instances of both
+Email and Password point to the same functions.

-At first glance, this does not look better.
+At first glance, this implementation does not look better.
 However we now can clearly see that the wrapping is indeed
-the same functionality as the instances all point toward the same
+the same operation because the instances all point toward the same
 functions.
 The FromField instance for Password is implemented with fromWrappedField,
 so does the Email instance.